 Construction Updates and Traffic Control

-Through November, both directions of traffic on U.S. 50 will be shifted to new westbound lanes from Roy’s Road in Stagecoach to near the USA Parkway junction.
+Through November, both directions of traffic on U.S. 50 will be shifted to new westbound lanes from Roy’s Road in Stagecoach to near the U.S. 50/U.S. 95A junction in Silver Springs.

 The speed limit will be reduced from 65 mph to 55 mph on U.S. 50 within the project limits for the foreseeable future during construction.